-Kentucky meets only a small part of this goal.
+Michigan does not meet this goal.
 The state should expand its data collection and reporting efforts to include other areas that would shine a light on the distribution of teachers both across and within districts.
-Individual school report cards should include an index of teacher quality with such data as teachers' average SAT or ACT scores, the percentage of teachers failing basic skills licensure tests at least once, the selectivity of teachers' undergraduate colleges and the percentage of new teachers.
+Individual school report cards should include an index of teacher quality with such data as teachers' average SAT or ACT scores, the percentage of teachers failing basic skills licensure tests at least once, the percentage of teachers on emergency credentials, the selectivity of teachers' undergraduate colleges and the percentage of new teachers.
 School report cards should also include teacher absenteeism and turnover rates.
 These data can be used to address issues of staff quality and stability.
-As Kentucky does with highly qualified teachers, providing comparative data for schools with similar poverty and minority populations would yield an even more comprehensive picture of gaps in the equitable distribution of teachers.
+As Michigan does with highly qualified teachers, providing comparative data for schools with similar poverty and minority populations would yield an even more comprehensive picture of gaps in the equitable distribution of teachers.